Originally published in the January 2017 edition of Procycling magazine.

 The Madone de Gorbio does have much in common with Tour of the Med and Paris-Nice classics such as Mont Faron and the Col d'Èze.
 Like that pair, whether attacked from the best-known, eastern "Armstrong side" or the two routes starting in the west, the Madone soars through Aleppo and Maritime pines, limestone cliffs and 'garrigue' scrubland on a sumptuous natural balustrade overlooking the Riviera.

 At 12 or 12.8 kilometres long, depending on whether your start point is an Intermarché supermarket on the D22 leaving Menton or a small stone bridge further up the road, the climb has found favour with many pros as a steadily rising, medium-length ascent without too many of the variables that can skew training data.
-The road is narrow - possibly too narrow for the Tour, particularly on the descent down the west side towards Peille - and the traffic is scarce by Côte d'Azur standards.
+The road is narrow, particularly on the descent down the west side towards Peille, and the traffic is scarce by Côte d'Azur standards.